Mission Aware Cyber-physical Security: Mission Aware Graph Metamodels

 An immediate consequence of the definition for evidence is that the set of attacks associated with a descriptor, \(\mathcal{D}_S\), will produce a variety of evidence, some of which is relevant and some of which is irrelevant.
 Specifically, some evidence is applicable to the subcomponent and therefore the system architecture, while some of it will be false-positive entries associated with that system, \(\Sigma\), and specifically with some descriptor, \(\mathcal{D}_S\).

 \begin{definition}[Relevant Evidence] Relevant evidence is evidence that is truly applicable to the mission and its corresponding system, i.e. the true-positives that result from the function \(evidence\).
 A piece of evidence's relevance is a function of both the descriptions in the attack vectors and the descriptions of the system components.
 However, an attack, \(V_{\textit{AV}}\), such that \(D_S\) is in \(\mathscr{P}(V_{\textit{AV}})\), may not be applicable due to other aspects of the system component that contains \(D_S\).
-Therefore, relevant evidence is a function \(\textit{rel-evidence}: (\mathcal{D}_S, V_{\textit{AV}}, V_{\Sigma}) \rightarrow E\), where \(E \subseteq \mathscr{P}(V_{\textit{AV}})\). \end{definition}
+Therefore, relevant evidence is a function \(\textit{rel-evidence}: \mathcal{D}_S \times V_{\textit{AV}} \times V_{\Sigma} \rightarrow E\), where \(E \subseteq \mathscr{P}(V_{\textit{AV}})\). \end{definition}

+Filtering relevant evidence from the larger set of all potential evidence is crucial for the tractability of \emph{Mission Aware}.
+This is not an arbitrary set of choices but is guided by a set of heuristics.
+In particular, these include the following: \begin{enumerate} \item Architectural context, where a vulnerability is filtered if it does not apply to the specific hardware, operating system, or software libraries present in the system model. \item Operational context, which discounts threats requiring conditions (e.g., prolonged physical access) that are inconsistent with the mission's deployment scenario. \item Temporal context, which filters deprecated vulnerabilities for software versions not in use. \item Stakeholder input, aligning the threat analysis with the anticipated threat space defined during the initial elicitation.
+A piece of evidence's relevance is a function of both the descriptions in the attack vectors and the descriptions of the system components. \end{enumerate}

 A descriptor, \(D_S\), is unique and applies to a single element of a system; even if multiple components have the same or similar attributes, a namespace demarcates the descriptor for those components.
-The method of how these descriptors are chosen to sufficiently represent a component and how they map to potential attacks is described by Bakirtzis et al.~\cite{bakirtzis2017model}.

 \begin{property}[Attack Chain] Let the system structure graph be \(\Sigma \coloneqq (V_\Sigma, A_\Sigma, \textit{src}_\Sigma, \textit{tgt}_\Sigma, \mathcal{D}_\Sigma)\).
 An attack chain \(n\) in \(\Sigma\) is a path, denoted \(p \in \text{Vulnerable Path}_{\Sigma}^{(n)}\), which is a head-to-tail sequence